SwedbankPay/developer.swedbankpay.com/_includes/items.md

 The `items` field of the `paymentOrder` is an array containing items that will affect how the payment is performed.

-{% include alert.html type="warning" icon="warning" header="MobilePay Node"
+{% include alert.html type="warning" icon="warning" header="MobilePay"
 body="Please note that the MobilePay `shoplogoUrl` is mandatory.
 If you have an existing integration and wish to add MobilePay, you need to include this node in your payment order request." %}